opeco17/illust_app/README.md

  - Use AWS for automaticaly and efficiently training models.
  - Most process are described by boto3 and its high level API (e.g. Step Functions Data Science SDK).

- # Machine Learning
+ # Machine Learning technology
-  - Using GANs (Generative Adversarial Networks) for generating anime character images.
-  - Try various GANs models and various preprocessing to generate best quality anime character.
-  - All conditional models are based on projection (https://arxiv.org/abs/1802.05637).
+  - Use multiple meachine learning models for multiple purposes.

   ## Dataset
    - Dataset consists of almost 30k my favorite users' works in [pixiv](https://www.pixiv.net/).